ShizukaDonaghue/happy-beans/TESTING.md

 </details>

 ### CSS
-[W3C CSS Validator](https://jigsaw.w3.org/css-validator/) was used to validate CSS codes used in the application and no issues or errors were found.
+CSS codes used in the application were validated using [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) and no issues or errors were found.

 <details>
   <summary>CSS Codes - No issues or errors</summary>